-Appendices to Women's Standard One Day International Playing Conditions
+Appendices to ICC One Day International Match Playing Conditions

 - A. Definitions

 - B. Equipment

 - 1. The bat

-- 2. The wickets
+- The wickets

 - 3. Wicket-keeping gloves

 - C. The venue

 - 1. The pitch and the creases

-- 2. Advertising on grounds, perimeter boards and sight-screens

-- 3. Markings on outfield

-- D. Decision Review System (DRS)

-- E. Calculations

-- F. Use of Electronic Communications Equipment

-- G. Super Over Procedure

-- H. On Field Injury Assessments and Treatment
+- 2. Advertising on grounds, perimeter boards and sight-screens - 3.
+Markings on outfield - D. Decision Review System (DRS) and Third Umpire Protocol - E. Calculations - F. Use of Electronic Communications Equipment - G. Super Over Procedure - H. On Field Injury Assessments and Treatment